islammax707/statistics-engineers/README.md

-# statistics-engineers
+# Statistics for Engineers
-Simple course landing page for digital products, compatible with Paddle domain verification.
+A landing page for selling a digital course using Paddle integration.